drbean/edit/tsailin/pasteur_perspective.md

 **3.4.4 Control variables**

-This study employed four control variables to reflect the characteristics of the departments.
-First, the ownership is measured by the departments are from the public universities.
-Second, the size is measured by the number of faculty members in a department.
-Then, we used the macro-variables to represent the research attribute of the departments.
-We created three "college" variables as the dummy variables to represent the colleges whether the departments belonged to Engineering, Science, Life Science, and Medical Colleges, respectively (Ambos et al., 2008; D'Este & Perkmann, 2011).
+This study employed three control variables reflecting the characteristics of the departments.
+First, ownership was measured by whether the department belonged to a public university or not.
+Second, size was represented by the number of faculty members in the department.
+Third, we used a macro-variable to represent the nature of the discipline of the department.
+We created three "college" variables as dummy variables to represent whether a department belonged to an Engineering, Science or Life Science and Medical College, respectively (Ambos et al., 2008; D'Este & Perkmann, 2011).

 **4. Results**